-Both Level 1 and Level 2 RHYTHM are offered.
+There are two components of RHYTHM that are offered at reachAbility.
 Level 1 provides participants with basic skills in DJ technology such as sampling and mixing as well as engaging activities, discussions and history lessons that encourage new ways of thinking about music and sound.
 Level 2 expands on the basics through developing more challenging skills.
-Both levels also feature guest speakers, field trips and supplementary workshops to provide networking opportunities and allow participants to expand on their skills, as well as learn about career opportunities after the program.
+Both levels also feature guest speakers, field trips and supplementary workshops to provide networking opportunities for participants.
+This allows individuals to expand on their skills and learn about employment opportunities after completing the program.

 Music can lift us out of depression or move us to tears – it is a remedy, a tonic, orange juice for the ear.
 But for many of my neurological patients, music is even more – it can provide access, even when no medication can, to movement, to speech, to life.
 For them, music is not a luxury, but a necessity. — Oliver Sacks, Neurologist and Author

-In RHYTHM, we aim to provide participants with a solid understanding of music and DJ history as well as the technical aspects of DJ-ing such as sampling, mixing and using analogue and digital media so graduates can DJ and/or create music after the program with confidence and a DIY approach.
+In RHYTHM, we aim to provide participants with a clear understanding of music and DJ history as well as the technical aspects of DJ-ing such as sampling, mixing and using analogue and digital media so graduates can DJ and/or create music after the program with confidence and a DIY approach.